jlaura/gis220_text/chapter1/overview.md

 * identify and differentiate between constants, variables, and coefficients;
 * define commonly encountered mathematical notation and short-hand;
 * describe a Cartesian coordinate system in mathematical terms;
-* demonstrate graphing of a function;
+* demonstrate evaluation of a function;
 * complete an algebra review assignment including factorization of polynomials.